Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: RESULTS

-The walking speeds between 1 second before and 3 seconds after the car stopped, that is [-1.0, 3.0] seconds, were selected for further analysis to address this problem.
-Furthermore, the walking speeds in this time range were downsampled from 60 [Hz] to 5 [Hz] to obtain concise results from the analysis.
-The mean and Std. of walking speeds in each scenario are shown in Table~\ref{Tab:mean_std_speed}.
-The bold and underlined values indicate the maximum and minimum values of mean and Std. for each time point, respectively.
+The mean and Std. of walking speeds for each scenario are shown in Table~\ref{Tab:mean_std_speed}.
+The bold and underlined values indicate the maximum and minimum values of mean and Std. of each time point, respectively.
 The mean of walking speeds was highest in \textit{AV w/ eHMI} and lowest in \textit{MV} before the car stopped.
 After the car stopped, the participants had the lowest mean of walking speeds in \textit{AV w/ eHMI after PI}.
 In contrast, the participants had the highest mean of walking speeds in \textit{MV} after the car stopped for one second.
 Furthermore, the Std. of walking speeds was the lowest in \textit{AV w/ eHMI after PI} throughout the crossing, \ie from -1.0~[s] to 1.0~[s] and from 2.0~[s] to 3.0~[s].
 Moreover, the highest Std. of walking speeds was recorded from -1.0~[s] to 1.2~[s] in \textit{MV} and from 1.2~[s] to 1.8~[s] in \textit{AV w/ eHMI after PI} as well as from 2.0~[s] to 3.0~[s] in \textit{AV w/o eHMI}.

-This study assumed that two variables affected walking speed, while one variable influenced time and scenarios.
+This study assumed that the time points in the crossing process and scenarios effected walking speeds.
 Therefore, a repeated measured two-way ANOVA was used to estimate the changes in walking speed based on the two variables and their interaction.
 The results of the repeated measured two-way ANOVA are shown in Table~\ref{Tab:2way_ANOVA}.
-The Greenhouse-Geisser corrected p-values (p-GG-corr) for time and scenarios turn out to be less than 0.001 and 0.01, respectively, implying that the means of both factors possess a statistically significant effect on plant height.
-Meanwhile, the p-GG-corr for the interaction effect was also less than 0.05, underscoring a significant interaction effect between time and scenarios on walking speeds.
+The Greenhouse-Geisser corrected p-values (p-GG-corr) for time points and scenarios as well as their interaction turned out to be smaller than 0.001, 0.01 and 0.05, respectively, implying that the means of time points and scenarios as well as their interaction possessed a statistically significant effect on walking speeds.